 * Plus a $75 deposit which you get back when you send the TENS Unit back.

-Leave a message via contact; and I will reach out to you!
+Leave a message via contact; and we will reach out to you!

 "We ended up borrowing a TENS unit last minute while I was already in labor at the hospital.
 I’d been laboring for several hours without one, so when it arrived I could feel the difference.
 As I felt a contraction begin to rise, I turned up the intensity on the TENS, which distracted me from other sensations.
 One other bonus was that I didn’t have to use words to communicate that another contraction was coming: as I reached for the remote Doula Nathalie and my husband knew it was time for their support again.
 Having the TENS prolonged the time I was able to labor upright before getting the epidural.
 I’ll absolutely plan on having one at my next birth".